stefanreuther/c2ng/README.txt

   Meaningful test coverage ..................................... done
-    PCC2 has a meager test coverage of around 10%. c2ng currently achieves >30% in the application, >80% in the foundation libraries.
+    PCC2 has a meager test coverage of around 10%. c2ng currently achieves >50% in the application, ~90% in the foundation libraries.
 This, together with some newer coding styles, gives it a greater stability than PCC2, and some confidence that changing a feature does not break another.

+  PlanetsCentral / PCC2Web ..................................... done
+    Milestone Two adds Talk and File servers.
+Compared to the older implementations, they are faster, more robust, and better tested.
+    The File server provides a new backend with automatic compression and deduplication.

 What can you do with it?